AnaeleJoshua/PregnancyCare-desktop/Readme.md

 - Use the menu to navigate between patient, diagnosis, ultrasound, and report sections.
 - Create, update, delete, and view records using the provided forms.
 - Return to the home page or previous page using navigation buttons (IPC-based).
-- Estimate conception and delivery dates for patients.
+- Estimate conception and delivery dates for pregnant patients.

 ---